 Despite modern critics of the series criticizing Brandon for his holier-than-thou persona, it is indisputable that Mr. Brandon Walsh carried the show for a large portion of the series.
 Brandon is the main character of the show in the sense that he started as the lead and continued as the lead until leaving during Season 8.
 He served as the central hub through which all other characters connected, including his sister Brenda, his best friends Dylan and Steve, and any other character that appeared throughout the first eight seasons.

 Replacing Brenda in the Walsh household was no small task.
 After all, Brenda represented large shoes to fill (coming in at #2 on our list).
 Valarie was up to the challenge, however, albeit portraying a far different persona than Brenda.
 Valarie was a bad girl from Buffalo.
 She was a liar, cheater, and hypocrite.
 We later find out she also killed her father after he molested her for years.
 The number of crazy things Valarie did is almost infinite.
 But some of the most memorable escapades include sleeping with her mother’s fiancé and offering her boyfriend up for prostitution.
 Valarie appeared in seasons 5-9 before leaving right as Dylan returned.

 5) Andrea Zuckerman

-Andrea was a very important character because she represented the book-smart, politically active young woman that was often overlooked by men.
+Andrea was an essential character because she represented the book-smart, politically active young woman often overlooked by men.
 She had a major crush on Brandon, but he resisted her subtle advances in favor of less sophisticated women.
 Andrea was an over-achiever who came from a less desirable background than her classmates.
-Being Jewish was a major part of Andrea’s identity, and she drew on it for political activism throughout the series.
+Being Jewish was a significant part of Andrea’s identity, and she drew on it for political activism throughout the series.
 Andrea marries during her freshman year of college and moves away from 90210.
-She appears in Seasons 1-5, and returns for several cameos in the later seasons.
+She appears in Seasons 1-5 and returns for several cameos in the later seasons.